The Reverend Ian Burch, Rector

 Sara Bitner, Parish Administrator

 Sara has been at St. Mark’s since May 2014.
 She holds degrees in speech-language pathology from Augustana College and Indiana University, and she worked as a speech-language pathologist in Illinois before moving to Milwaukee.
-She produces the weekly bulletins and other parish publications, coordinates the church calendar, maintains our web presence and social media, and provides a welcome presence in the office.
-In addition to her work at St. Mark’s, Sara serves as the Communications Officer for the Episcopal Diocese of Milwaukee.
+She produces the weekly bulletins, newsletter, and other parish publications, coordinates the church calendar and database, maintains our web presence and social media, and provides a welcome presence in the office.
 Sara is also active in the music scene around Milwaukee and sings regularly with the Milwaukee Chamber Choir.

 Jim Rice, Vestry Member